de-arl/bsim/README.md

 to see the available options.

 ## Usage with Graphical User Interface
+When you first start the program, the simulation will start with the default parameters.
+Click 'Simulation->Animate' to see the scenery.
+Then navigate to the 'Simulation->Simulation control' menu and opent the tab 'Simulation control' to start the simulation.

+---

 Parameters can be loaded and edited under the Parameters Menu.
 Make sure to click all apply buttons to apply changes.
 The simulation can be controlled in the Simulation control menu.